Mr Sponge and the Magic Desert

 That night, we stayed at one of Ali's ancestral camps.
 But this was no Boy Scout job.
 Our main tent was a beit ash-sha'ar, or 'House of Hair', an enormous carpet-walled structure, fitted out with cushions, kilims and a large log fire.
 The evening that followed felt splendidly ancient.
 An uncle arrived from Saudi, and we ate zarb, a feast of chicken, steamed in a pit.
 I don't know which bit of the night Lucy enjoyed most: the enveloping silence, the toasted marshmallows or the Bedouin war-cries howled over the flames.
 The cook, Islam, said she was the youngest guest he'd had, and sat up all night drawing a very beautiful certificate.

 I didn't want to leave either, and woke early.
 Underfoot, the sand felt cool and creamy.
 Out there, Wadi Rum was just beginning its cycle of colours, starting with violet and pink.
-The air was so dry and brittle, I imagined that I could see 20 miles of desert, spilling through the jebels.
-It was tempting to think of all this as silent and godless but – as always – Lawrence had described it better: 'echoing and godlike'.
+The air was so dry and brittle, I imagined that I could see 32 km (20 miles) of desert, spilling through the jebels.
+It was tempting to think of all this as silent and godless but — as always — Lawrence had described it better: 'echoing and godlike'.

 Dana Nature Reserve